Implicit Bias of Gradient Descent for Mean Squared Error Regression with Two-Layer Wide Neural Networks: Abstract

 \section{Abstract}

 We investigate gradient descent training of wide neural networks and the corresponding implicit bias in function space.
-Focusing on 1D regression, we show that the solution of training a width-$n$ shallow ReLU network is within $n^{- 1/2}$ of the function which fits the training data and whose difference from initialization has smallest 2-norm of the second derivative weighted by $1/\zeta$.
-The curvature penalty function $1/\zeta$ is expressed in terms of the probability distribution that is utilized to initialize the network parameters, and we compute it explicitly for various common initialization procedures.
-For instance, asymmetric initialization with a uniform distribution yields a constant curvature penalty, and thence the solution function is the natural cubic spline interpolation of the training data.
-The statement generalizes to the training trajectories, which in turn are captured by trajectories of spatially adaptive smoothing splines with decreasing regularization strength.
+For univariate regression, we show that the solution of training a width-$n$ shallow ReLU network is within $n^{- 1/2}$ of the function which fits the training data and whose difference from the initial function has the smallest 2-norm of the second derivative weighted by a curvature penalty that depends on the probability distribution that is used to initialize the network parameters.
+We compute the curvature penalty function explicitly for various common initialization procedures.
+For instance, asymmetric initialization with a uniform distribution yields a constant curvature penalty, and thence the solution function is the natural cubic spline interpolation of the training data. \hj{For stochastic gradient descent we obtain the same implicit bias result.} We obtain a similar result for different activation functions.
+For multivariate regression we show an analogous result, whereby the second derivative is replaced by the Radon transform of a fractional Laplacian.
+For initialization schemes that yield a constant penalty function, the solutions are polyharmonic splines.
+Moreover, we show that the training trajectories are captured by trajectories of smoothing splines with decreasing regularization strength.